 Many of us work alone with horses.
-I have included some videos here that will help you remain safe while working alone.
-I prefer working alone because in the event where the horse suddenly reacts, I only need to think about my safety rather than me and someone else.
-Only 1 person in a stall at a time is my rule with very few exceptions.
+I have included some videos here to help you remain safe while working alone.
+I prefer working alone because, in the event where the horse suddenly reacts, I only need to think about my safety rather than myself and someone else.
+Only one person in a stall at a time is my rule, with very few exceptions.
 Remember Law 1 – a horse can kill you (or hurt you).

-This is a tiopic that will evolve into many blogs and videos over time.
+This topic will evolve into many blogs and videos over time.
 It is so important to learn the little things that keep you safe.
-They all can be considered “horsemanship” and that is covered elsewhere.
-Be sure to read and study that section as you get time.
+All safety things, big or little, are considered “horsemanship,” covered elsewhere.
+So be sure to read and study that section as you get time.

-This is a section of miscellaneous things I either use or have discovered being used as I travel from farm to farm.
-They are all for use alone even when someone else needs to come into the stall at a later point.
+This section is of miscellaneous things I either use or have discovered as I travel from farm to farm.
+They are all for use alone, even when someone else needs to come into the stall at a later point.

 Working with both hands AND a lead in the pocket.